-The curriculum has been carefully designed to be appropriate to pupils' ages and stages of development, and includes a strong safeguarding element.
+The curriculum has been carefully designed to be appropriate to pupils' ages and stages of development, and includes a strong safeguarding element and therefore is taught by appropriately qualified staff.
 Within the wider PSHE curriculum, pupils are taught to become aware of their thoughts and feelings, to understand and value who they really are, and how they relate to other people.
 The curriculum also helps to equip pupils to cope with modern day issues, such as body image, different types of bullying such as cyber and homophobic, and internet safety.
-If pupils ask questions outside the scope of this policy, teachers will respond in an appropriate manner so they are fully informed and don't seek answers online.
+If pupils ask questions outside the scope of this policy, teachers will respond in an appropriate manner, so they are fully informed and don't seek answers online.